 The original recipe from Donna Hay calls for peanut butter to be swirled into the recipe so the next time I made them I tried mini versions with either Nutella, PB or a mixture.
 I think the best combination is Nutella and a bigger size.

 I found these originally on a few different blogs (haven't got the exact links as I didn't use the recipes) and they had significantly reduced the butter - please don't do this, the butter is what makes the cake part delicious.

 (adapted from Donna Hay's Modern Classics: Book 2)

 1/8 tsp salt

 75g caster sugar

 1/4 tsp vanilla extract

 8 tsp Nutella (or peanut butter)

 Preheat your oven to 170C/325F.
 Line a muffin tin with 8 liners.
 Sift the flour, baking power and salt together into a bowl.
 Cream the butter and sugar together until fluffy.
-Add an egg and beat well, then repeat with the other egg, adding a little flour if needed.
+Add an egg and beat well, then repeat with the other egg, adding a little flour from the bowl if needed.
 Beat in the vanilla, then the flour mix.
 Divide the mixture between the cases.
-Add a tsp of Nutella to each case then use a toothpick to swirl it into the batter. bake for 15-20 minutes or until golden brown and a toothpick comes out clean (from a non-Nutella patch).
+Add a tsp of Nutella to each case then use a toothpick to swirl it into the batter.
+Bake for 15-20 minutes or until golden brown and a toothpick comes out clean (from a non-Nutella patch).
 Leave to cool on a wire rack.